richardsonlima/richardsonlima.github.io/about.md

 ### The Paradox of the Generalist Specialist

 In a world that often demands specialization, I embrace the paradox of being a generalist with a specialist's precision.
 Curiosity drives me—a relentless pursuit of knowledge that knows no bounds.
 I am fast to learn, my mind a labyrinth of interconnected ideas, always seeking to understand the broader tapestry of existence.
-My path is shaped by High Abilities/Giftedness (HA/G) and Asperger's (6A02.0), with a focus on every day elevate my potential across intellectual, academic, leadership, psychomotor, and artistic realms.
+My path is shaped with a focus on every day elevate my potential across intellectual, academic, leadership, psychomotor, and artistic realms.
 It is not just about being more; it is about seeing more—grasping the threads that bind disparate disciplines into a coherent whole.

 - 🔭 I’m currently working on [itau bank](https://www.itau.com.br);
 - 🌱 I’m currently coding with Python and Golang;